HHaggai/alx-zero_day/0x03-git/README.md

-I am a Software Engineer at ALX
+I am a Software Engineer at ALX.